AdobeDocs/federated-audience-composition.en/help/query/build-query.md

     +++

-1. In the **[!UICONTROL Value]** field, define the expected value.
+4. In the **[!UICONTROL Value]** field, define the expected value.
 You can also leverage the expression editor to manually define an expression using fields from the database and helper functions.
-To do this, click the **[!UICONTROL Edit expression]** button.
+To do this, select the **[!UICONTROL Edit expression]** button.
 [Learn how to edit expressions](expression-editor.md)

     *Query example returning all profiles aged 21 or more:*